-If you didn’t manage to save, that’s okay too
+If you didn’t manage to say, that’s okay!

 Perhaps you spent the money you earned on different things this past year.
 You might have wanted to try something new and different that fitted with the pandemic situation – like buying yourself a Peloton, for example.

 That’s an investment in your health and wellbeing and can never be underestimated.

 The whole point is, that if you needed to spend your money in order to stay half way sane during the past twelve months or more, then I think you have done the right thing.